peat13/time-based-historian/tutorial/mqtt-collector/README.md

 - Value: `23.5`
 - Timestamp: Time the message was received

+**How Type 1 Tagnames Work:**

+By default, Type 1 uses the **topic path as the tagname**.
+The `TagnameFields.Default` parameter allows you to override this base name, and `TagnameIncludesTopic` controls whether topic segments are appended.

+In the example above:
+- `TagnameIncludesTopic: false` → Uses only the `Default` value → Tag: `building.room1.temperature`
+- `TagnameIncludesTopic: true` → Appends topic segments to `Default` → Tag: `building.room1.temperature.sensors.room1.temperature`

 **With Topic Inclusion:**

-If you set `"TagnameIncludesTopic": true`, the topic segments can be included in the tag name:
+If you set `"TagnameIncludesTopic": true`, the topic segments are appended to the base tag name:

 ```json
 {